BridgeEQA: Virtual Embodied Agents for Real Bridge Inspections: Introduction

 Recent embodied and spatial question answering benchmarks for vision-language models (VLMs) \cite{Yang2024ThinkingIS,das2018embodied,openeqa} tend to evaluate reasoning over small spatial extents and relatively simple queries, such as object counts or relative positions in constrained scenes.
 While these benchmarks are invaluable for measuring core capabilities, they under-represent challenges found in real-world deployments.
 These challenges include vast spatial extents, hierarchical organization from global overviews to fine-grained details, heterogeneous imaging conditions, and reconciling observations with domain-specific criteria.

-We propose infrastructure inspection, and bridge inspection in particular, as a compelling testbed for Embodied Question Answering (EQA).
+We propose infrastructure inspection, and bridge inspection in particular, as a compelling testbed for EQA in the style of Episodic Memory Embodied Question and Answering (EM-EQA) \cite{openeqa}, in which EQA is done over a pre-allocated set of images rather than active exploration.
 First, the domain naturally demands multi-scale reasoning, long-range spatial understanding, and complex semantic relationships between structural components that many times require multiple images to resolve.
 Second, a large volume of real-world data with expert annotations already exists in the form of professional inspection reports which include egocentric imagery and inspector notes regarding the structure.
 Third, standardized numerical ratings of components based on the National Bridge Inventory (NBI) scale \cite{fhwa1995coding} provide objective numerical values that can be used to evaluate agents' responses to directly compare to expert human inspectors.
 Finally, advancements in this domain have high potential for real-world impact as aging infrastructure requires regular, large-scale assessments that are labor-intensive and costly \cite{asce2021reportcard,fhwa1995coding}.